interlynk-io/sbommv/examples/github_interlynk_examples.md

 **NOTE**:

-- This method is useful when no SBOMs are published in releases
+- Best for repositories that don’t publish SBOMs in releases.

 ### 1.3 GitHub Tool Method (SBOM Generation Using Syft)

-#### Fetch SBOMs by cloning the repo, generating an SBOM with Syft, and uploading it to Interlynk
+#### Clone the repo, generate an SBOM using Syft, and upload it to Interlynk.

 ```bash
 sbommv transfer --input-adapter=github --in-github-url="https://github.com/sigstore/cosign" \